Canada's Got Talent: The Cutdown

-Semi-finals
+Semi-finals/The Eliminations

 The semi-finals and final were broadcast with a varying number of semi-finals, followed by the one final split into two episodes over one night.
 The remaining acts performed across a number of semi-finals, with the two most popular acts from each semi-final winning a position in the final.
 Judges could still end a performance early with three X's.
 The judges were asked to express their views on each act's performance.
 Phone lines, Twitter, Facebook, texting and online voting platforms opened for a one hour after all acts performed.
 The public voted for the act they thought were the best.
 Voters could submit a total of fifty votes (ten in each platform).
 After the votes were counted, the act that polled the highest number of public votes, was automatically placed in the final.
 The judges then chose between the second and third most popular acts, with the winner of that vote also gaining a place in the final.
 All other acts were then eliminated from the competition.
+Starting with the fourth season, the semifinals has been rebranded as the Eliminations, which is broadcast for one episode, followed by one grand finale.
+The remaining acts competed for three judge votes that sent them straight to the finals, and the rest competed for a Canada-wide vote that dictated the rest of the finalists.

+The Finals

+The acts who made it past the semifinals/the Eliminations have a final shot at performing once again, and all of the acts competed for a Canada-wide vote that determined the winner of the season.
+This round has been broadcast live, and the winner is revealed at the end of the episode.

-Judges
+Judges and hosts

 Canadian comedian and actor, Martin Short, was announced as the first judge on October 13, 2011.
 On October 17, opera singer Measha Brueggergosman and musician/composer Stephan Moccio, were announced as the two judges to join Short.
 Citytv Toronto personality and Breakfast Television host, Dina Pugliese, was the host of the show.

 In October 2021, it was announced that Howie Mandel, Lilly Singh, Kardinal Offishall and Trish Stratus would serve as judges for the show, with Lindsay Ell as host.

+In June 2024, it was announced that Shania Twain and Katherine Ryan would become judges for the fifth season, replacing Singh and Stratus.